revbayes/revbayes.github.io/tutorials/brownian/index.md

 subsection and serves as an example solution for you.
 For the later section you need to adjust the script.

-Let us go through the script step by step in the ‘Rev‘ language.
+Let us go through the script step by step in the `Rev` language.
 First, load the trait data:

     contData <- readContinuousCharacterData("data/primates_lhtlog.nex")